 Your Precalculus Placement Math Assessment (DCMA) will be offered in-person using Blackboard for the Fall semester.
 Registration must be done 72 (business) hours in advance because you will need to complete the Tech Set Up Test found under Course Content in Blackboard to ensure you have working access before your scheduled date and time.
+Access and completion is mandatory for you to sit your session date and time.

 - Who should Write